The Schaid lab at Mayo Clinic develops and shares statistical methods and software. Decoding genetics

-Our lab develops and shares new statistical methods and user-friendly software to help unravel the complex genetic bases of common human diseases and traits.
+Our lab develops, applies, and distributes new statistical methods and user-friendly software to help unravel the complex genetic basis of common human diseases and traits.

 Overview

-The complex genetic bases of common human diseases and traits necessitate the development of new statistical methods to address new questions and new data emerging from ongoing and cutting-edge research.
+The complex genetic basis of common human diseases and traits necessitates the development of new statistical methods to address new questions and new data emerging from ongoing and cutting-edge research.

 Areas of interest